 If the temperature-pressure relief valve on the appliance weeps or discharges periodically, this may be due to thermal expansion.
 You may have a check valve installed in the water line or a water meter with a check valve.
-Consult the Sears Service Center for further information.
+Consult your local water supplier or service agency for further information.
 Do not plug the temperature-pressure relief valve.